Media Influence on Eating Disorders: How Does Social Media Impact Our Eating Habits?

 Stepping away from social media can seem daunting.
 It’s where your friends hang out, even your family keeps in touch through it.
 Avoiding it feels nearly impossible.
 But ditching social media is a solid move to escape the constant pressure it brings.
 It lets you be more present and work on your relationship with your body.
 If you’re not quite ready to give up social media altogether, here are a few tips for using it in a way that promotes your well-being:

-• Curate your feed: Unfollow accounts that promote diet culture or unrealistic body standards.
+Curate your feed: Unfollow accounts that promote diet culture or unrealistic body standards.
 Instead, follow accounts that promote body positivity and self-love.
+Also, be mindful of your own content and how what you post may influence others' perceptions and experiences.

 Remember, your social media should lift you up, not drag you down with insecurity and self-doubt.
 Taking charge of your online space is an empowering act of self-care and a key step toward a healthier relationship with yourself.
 You are worthy and valuable just as you are, and social media should never make you question that.